 At Virginia Tech, Dr. Xiao has taught undergraduate and graduate courses in Earth and Life through Time, Paleontology, Earth System History, and Topics in Geobiology.
 He has maintained a research group with a mixture of Master’s and PhD students, post-doctoral fellows, and visiting scientists.
 A number of his former advisees have academic positions in leading research universities.

-Email Department Website
+Email Research Website

 In the News